zaproxy/zaproxy-website/site/content/blog/2023-09-11-browser-recorder/index.md

 The ZAP Browser Recorder project is comprised of two main components: the browser extension and the [Client Side Integration add-on](/docs/desktop/addons/client-side-integration/).
 The browser extension is responsible for recording user interactions, while the Client add-on facilitates communication between the browser extension and ZAP.
 Together, these components form a cohesive solution that streamlines the website testing process.

-We have submitted a newer version of the extension with Chrome Web Store and it is currently under review.
+We have submitted a newer version of the extension to the Chrome Web Store and it is currently under review.

 As of now the browser extension supports recording mainly the following types of user interactions: